typography

 formats

 Copyright notices should contain the word “copyright” expressed as a symbol, abbreviation, or word; the year of first publication or a range of years (often from first publication to the present year); and the owner’s name.
-For sound recordings, use the phonogram symbol ℗ instead of ©.
+Sound recordings use the phonogram symbol ℗ instead of ©.
 The order matters not.

 © A. N. Other